By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 11 July 2018

 Since Non Diminishing Abrasives work consistently to remove material (paint) they don’t require long or extended polishing cycles to cut.
 Less passes with a machine, pad, and abrasive reduces the overall amount of friction over a panel, creating less heat related issues for panels such as: the hiding of defects (swelling) or even possible paint burning through concentrated heat build-up during the polishing cycle.

-Since paint correction with non-diminishing abrasives is completed in a shorter amount of time, a more efficient process occurs.
+Since paint correction with non-diminishing abrasives is a more efficient process, the time for quality results is greatly reduced.
 This can directly lead to an increased hourly rate or more jobs completed over a day, week, or months’ time.

 Less Stress/Wear on Operator, Tools, Pads